BenZed/benzed-ts/packages/www/src/app/presentation/01-is-ts.md

 ```
 > is-ts is a yet-to-be-released library I've been building in type script.
 It allows developers to compose type guards, type asserters and data validation schematics with a fluent and, I'm hoping, intuitive api.

 > This was born out of a couple of desires.
-There many typesafe validation libraries out there, and they all seem fine to me.
+There many type-safe validation libraries out there, and they all seem fine to me.
 I built one mainly because I've always wanted to.

 > On screen you'll see a couple of contrived examples of how the api might be used to create type guards, type assertions or validation methods.